-The timber sale area is posted with "Timber Sale Boundary" signs and pink flagging.
+The timber sale areas are posted with "Timber Sale Boundary" signs and pink flagging.

-Stream buffers are posted with "Buffer Zone" signs and blue flagging.
+Stream buffers and the Green Tree Retention Area within the timber sale area shown on Exhibit A are posted with "Buffer Zone" signs.

 Section 56.
 Reserved Timber.
 Reserved timber is that timber including trees, snags, and logs on the timber sale area, which is not sold to PURCHASER.
 The following is reserved timber and shall not be damaged, cut, or removed by PURCHASER, unless otherwise approved in writing by STATE.
 Failure to leave the required reserved timber shall be handled as described under Damages below.